Also visit my gallery With Pictures from some of my trips outdoors. Click Picture below.

 The rucksack doesn’t need to be expensive.

-I bought an old, but unused, Norwegian army Bergen M53 for 100 NOK at an Army surplus store.
+I own an old, but unused, Norwegian army Bergen M53 bought for 100 NOK at an Army surplus store many years ago.

-I don’t know the size of mine (probably around 50-60 litres), but it is big enough to hold the stuff most people need for a week in the wild, at least in the summer.
+I don’t know the size of mine (probably around 50-60 litres), but it is big enough to hold the stuff most people need for a weekend trek, although I only use it for fishing gear these days.

 The Comfort of the straps goes Down the drain when carrying more than 10-12 kiloes.